Carbon CreditsNickel Price Drops: A Temporary Setback or a Long-Term Trend?

 Notably, the United States has expressed a strategic interest in forging a partnership with the Philippines, the world’s second-largest nickel producer, to secure nickel supplies essential for its burgeoning battery sector.
 This strategic move comes at a time when the US is grappling with the reality of its limited domestic nickel reserves compared to major producers like Indonesia.

 The Philippines exported 39.9 million metric tons of nickel ore to China, underscoring its importance in the global supply chain.
-The US anticipates a substantial increase in nickel demand for EV batteries, with an expected growth of 211,000 metric tons between 2023 and 2028.
+The US anticipates a substantial increase in nickel demand for EV batteries.
+It has an expected growth of 211,000 metric tons between 2023 and 2028.
 This demand surge underscores the need for a reliable nickel supply chain.

 Furthermore, Indonesia’s significant processing capacity falls under the US government’s “foreign entities of concern” (FEOC) guidance, making Indonesian nickel potentially ineligible for certain US EV tax credits.
 This has led the US to enter trilateral talks with the Philippines and Japan.